 Earlier versions of any distribution should always be installed and updated to the latest update level.

-CENTOS is an acceptable alternative for RHEL for lab and testing environments in which the requirement for support is not an issue.
-CENTOS is a binary compatible, free, Open Source version of RHEL which has simply had all of the Red Hat logos replaced by CENTOS Logos.
-It’s release and update cycles are a few weeks later than the Red Hat cycles.
+CentOS is an acceptable alternative for RHEL in many production environments and for lab and testing environments in which the specific requirement for RHEL is not an issue.
+CentOS is a binary compatible, free, Open Source version of RHEL which has simply had all of the Red Hat logos and branding replaced by CentOS logos and branding.
+It’s release and update cycles are a few weeks to months later than the Red Hat cycles.

 Linux Updates and Patches

 All Linux patches and updates should be installed as outlined below, unless a particular patch or update would result in impairment of the application software and thereby the intended function of the computer.
 In such an event, all possible patches must be installed and only the patch causing the problem should be withheld from installation.

 - All critical security patches must be tested and installed within 14 days of release.

 - All other security patches must be tested and installed within 30 days of release.

 - All non-security patches should be tested and installed within 60 days of release.

 Linux systems should never be rebooted except for the following circumstances.